letapicode/i-ask-therefore-i-create/docs/template-marketplace.md

 # GraphQL Builder & Template Marketplace

-A new `graphql` template enables generating a simple GraphQL API from your models.
-Templates can be browsed in the portal under `/templates`.
+Templates can be browsed in the portal under `/templates` and selected when creating a new app.
+A `graphql` template provides a simple API server and the marketplace now includes an `e-commerce` option that scaffolds a storefront with product, cart and checkout components wired to Stripe.